JMHah/ist303_spr25/slides/week06_slides_data.md

 ## Search directory for files
 Glob module

-Similar to regular expression matching, but much simpler syntax and ruleset. ! is 'not' operator, ? matches any single character.
+Similar to regular expression matching, but much simpler syntax and ruleset.

+! is 'not' operator
+? matches any single character.

+---
+## Glob module examples
 match any file in the directory:
 `import glob`
 `glob.glob('*')`

+match filenames containing a 't':
+`glob.glob('*t*')`

-match filenames containing a 't': `glob.glob('*t*')` match filenames containing 'tr' or 'te': `glob.glob('*t[er]*')`
+match filenames containing 'tr' or 'te':
+ `glob.glob('*t[er]*')`

 ---